booky10/yolks/README.md

 The tag base can be customized by setting the environment variable `TAG_BASE`.
 To automatically publish the images while building, set a value to environment variable `PUBLISH_IMAGES` (e.g. `true`).
 If you only want to build a specific image, set environment variable `WHITELIST` to the specific image name (e.g. `java-alpine`).

+To invoke the build process, use the `build.sh` script in a linux environment.

 ## Licensing

 Like [pterodactyl/yolks](https://github.com/pterodactyl/yolks), all images and entrypoint scripts available in this repository are also licensed under the terms of the [MIT license](./LICENSE).